sbom-observer/build-observer/README.md

 # build-observer

-`build-observer` is a tool to observe the build process of a project and create a log of all files that are read, written or executed during the build.
+`build-observer` is a tool to observe the build process of a project and create a record of all files that are read, written or executed during the build.

-This log can then be used to create a Software Bill of Materials (SBOM) for the project.
+This record can then be used to create a Software Bill of Materials (SBOM) for the project.

-> [!IMPORTANT]
-> This is a preview software and is subject to change.
+See [sbom-observer](https://github.com/sbom-observer/observer-cli) for tooling and more information.

+This repository contains the eBPF program and a Go wrapper to use it.
+Dependencies are kept to a minimum to keep the program as auditable as possible.

+Check [releases](https://github.com/sbom-observer/build-observer/releases) for pre-compiled binaries and SBOMs.

+## Usage
 ```
 Usage:
 build-observer -u user -- command [flags]